-By the end of parsing the body of function main, the symbol table would appear as in Figure 14.1(b).
-The link from the firstParam field of the entry for setup still points to the entries for the parameters and local variables of this function, but these entries cannot be reached by a symbol table search starting from either of the scope nodes.
+By the end of parsing the body of function main, the symbol table would appear as in Figure 14.1(c).
+The link from the firstParam field of the entry for compute still points to the entries for the parameters and local variables of this function, but these entries cannot be reached by a symbol table search starting from any of the current scope nodes.